benyap/firestore-backfire/README.md

 [IDataSourceReader](src/data-source/interface/reader.ts).
 See the section on [data sources](#data-sources) for more information.

+**NOTE**: When using the Firestore Emulator, importing a large amount of data can result in errors as the emulator is not designed to scale.

 ### Options

 All options have a [CLI flag equivalent](#cli-options----omit-in-toc) unless